 Integrations

-The RIA channel has become one of the most important sources of capital for investment managers.
+The RIA market has become one of the most important sources of capital for investment managers.
 But the structure of that market is evolving quickly.

 Over the past decade, a wave of RIA aggregators (firms acquiring and consolidating independent RIAs) has reshaped the wealth management landscape.
 Platforms such as Corient, Cerity Partners, Hightower, and Wealth Enhancement Group have grown rapidly through acquisitions, creating national networks that manage tens or even hundreds of billions of dollars.